PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 <img src="./result/case2_util.png" />

-The above graph shows when autoscaling is turned on, the cluster util is kept high even though the online Nginx service is scaled down.
+The above graph shows when autoscaling is turned on, the cluster utilization is kept high even though the online Nginx service is scaled down.

+##### Metrics

 - Autoscaling ON